Transforming the Community Impact of Campus Space: Bow Valley College and WINS Open a Social Enterprise Thrift Store

 Click here to read more!

-Recipient of the Social EnterPrize in 2011, Mission Possible is featured in the latest edition of our case study series, our effort to more effectively tell the stories of amazing Canadian social enterprises.
-Written by Okanagan School of Business, Okanagan College, the study demonstrates a social enterprise committed to solving its customer's need of effective community security and building a healthier and more inclusive community in the Downtown Eastside of Vancouver.
+Recipient of the Social EnterPrize in 2011, Groupe Convex is featured in the latest edition of our case study series, our effort to more effectively tell the stories of amazing Canadian social enterprises.
+Written by the Ontario Institute for Students in Education, University of Toronto, the case study demonstrates a social enterprise committed to generating meaningful jobs in an increasingly diverse number of ways.
+It also highlights the possible challenges of relying too much on a particular government policy and the difficult choices that come when one income stream does better than another.

 • Categories